mattrglobal/jwm/README.md

 ## Contributing

-The main specification is written in the XML format outlined by [](RFC), however to preview the changes you have made in the final format, the following steps can be followed.
+The main specification is written in the XML format outlined by [RFC7991](https://tools.ietf.org/html/rfc7991), however to preview the changes you have made in the final format, the following steps can be followed.

 ### Setup